-Abacus Life, Inc., a Delaware corporation ("Abacus" or the "Company"), is offering an additional \$ aggregate principal amount (the "notes") of its 9.875% Fixed Rate Senior Notes due 2028 that are listed on the Nasdaq Global Market® ("NASDAQ") under the symbol "ABLLL" (the "existing notes" and, together with the notes, the "9.875% senior notes").
-The notes will bear interest at the rate of 9.875% per annum, payable quarterly in arrears on February 15, August 15 and November 15 of each year, beginning on February 15, 2024 and ending on the date the notes mature, November 15, 2028 (the "maturity date").
-The notes will be fully fungible for U.S. federal income tax purposes with the existing notes, will be treated as a single series of debt securities with the existing notes for all purposes under the indenture and will be issued under same CUSIP and ISIN numbers as the existing notes.
-Upon completion of this offering, the aggregate principal amount of 9.875% senior notes outstanding will be \$ (\$ if the underwriters' over-allotment option to purchase additional notes referred to herein is exercised in full).
+Abacus Life, Inc., a Delaware corporation ("Abacus" or the "Company"), is offering an additional \$15,000,000 aggregate principal amount (the "notes") of its 9.875% Fixed Rate Senior Notes due 2028 that are listed on the Nasdaq Global Market® ("NASDAQ") under the symbol "ABLLL" (the "existing notes" and, together with the notes, the "9.875% senior notes").
+The notes will bear interest at the rate of 9.875% per annum, payable quarterly in arrears on February 15, May 15, August 15 and November 15 of each year, beginning on February 15, 2024 and ending on the date the notes mature, November 15, 2028 (the "maturity date").
+The notes will be fully fungible for U.S. Federal income tax purposes with the existing notes, are series of debt securities with the existing notes.
+Upon completion of this offering, the aggregate principal amount of 9.875% senior notes outstanding will be \$50,650,000 (\$52,900,000 if the the interest of the bary interest of the bary interest of the bary interest of the bary interest of the securities will be marked by the existing notes. underwriters' over-allotment option to purchase additional notes referred to herein is exercised in full).